EnterpriseDB/tpa/RELNOTES.md

 - Modify systemd service files for postgres on Harp enabled hosts that require alternative user accounts.
-  Make services run as `postgres_user` instead of hard coded `enterprisedb` user.
+  Always run Harp services as the same user as Postgres, regargless of the flavour in use.

 ### Bugfixes

-- Allow AWS EC2 instance access via their private IP address when public IP addresses are not assigned.
+- Fix a problem that caused the ec2 inventory to return "none" instead of a private IP address for EC2 instances with `assign_public_ip: no`;

-- Fix compatibility issue with ansible-vaultpw command to work with Ansible 2.9
+  note that you must also have `ec2_instance_reachability: private` set for such clusters

 - Fix OS detection for Rocky Linux when used on non-docker platforms.
 This previously affected the host name change during deployment.